 There are two pillars of the forensic accounting function.
 Litigation support and investigative accounting which also means investigation of frauds in the books of accounts.
-In addition to this forensic accounting services are also utilized for the fraud prevention and detection.
-Hence it is essential to understand the threat of the frauds in various companies.
+In addition to this forensic accounting services are also utilized for fraud prevention and detection.
+Hence it is essential to understand the threat of fraud in various companies.

 Businesses are targets for crime because they have something of economic value.
 Fraud perpetrators believe that they can successfully steal, compromise, or use some of that value.

 There is virtually no limitation to the means that may be employed to accomplish a criminal objective.
 The criminal mind is ever alert to seemingly new and unique ways to separate a business from its assets.
 Crimes that businesses face generally may be categorized as:

 - “Blue-collared crimes,” such as murders, robbery, and burglary.

 - “White-collar crime,” such as fraud, conflict of interest, misconduct, and related financial threats.

 This post focuses on white-collared crimes.
 White-collared crimes happen at every level of the economy.
 Corruption is the most popular business crime in India.
 This money is eventually sent outside the country which results in Money Laundering.
 In an interesting study done by the Indiaforensic Center of Studies, efforts were made to quantify the size of money laundering, records of the National Bureau of Crime Records were reviewed and it was observed that the size of Money Laundering in India could be as big as Rs.1555 thousand crores.

 In the context of corporate frauds in India, the contribution of the Research studies done by the Indiaforensic Center of Studies plays a significant role.
 Most of the studies were well-quoted in the Media.
 These studies always hit the bull’s eye.